Help your students practice reading fluency with this collection of free, printable fluency activities perfect for centers or small group work.

 Many of the resources are centered around the first 300 Fry words so that fluency practice doesn’t end up being students sounding out words they are unfamiliar with.
 (You will see numbers denoting which Fry hundreds some of these sets belong to.)

-You can download the complete, free collection by clicking on the bold, blue words that say “Small Group Fluency Resources” towards the bottom of this post.
+You can download the complete, free collection for reading fluency activities by clicking on the bold, blue words that say “Small Group Fluency Resources” towards the bottom of this post.

 Fluency Bookmarks – After you teach your students what reading fluency is, give them this bookmark/reading tracker as a reminder of what fluency entails.
-Then use them during your conferences if you see that students are struggling in one or more areas of fluency.
+Then use them during your conferences if you see that students need more help.